-With suction feet, this curly slicer fixes solidly enough on the counter and if it doesn’t, just damp the feet and try again.
+With suction feet, this curly slicer fixes solidly enough on the counter and if it doesn’t, just dump the feet and try again.

 Because I dry a lot of home-grown produce like carrots, zucchini, apples and pears for use in the winter, we’ve accumulated a selection of mandolins and have a meat slicer, tools which are perfect for the job.

-My Paderno was bought for creating delicate aesthetically pleasing salads rather than prepping for dehydration, but honestly this is such fun to use – it’s almost hypnotic watching the spirals!
-Additionally it’s nice to have small ribbons of dried carrots and potato rather than the usual slices, it just adds variety of texture.
+My Paderno was bought for creating delicate aesthetically pleasing salads rather than prepping for dehydration, but honestly, this is such fun to use – it’s almost hypnotic watching the spirals!
+Additionally, it’s nice to have small ribbons of dried carrots and potato rather than the usual slices, it just adds a variety of texture.